42 edition International Young Audience Film Festival

 Ale Kino!
 Festival

-We’re announcing the juries of the 43rd Ale Kino!
-Festival
+We announce the jury verdicts and the results of the 43rd Ale Kino!
+Festival competition!

 Znaleźć swoje miejsce.
 Z Martiną Sakovą, reżyserką filmu „Wakacyjni buntownicy”, rozmawia Kuba Armata